marimeireles/scifi-corpus/README.md

 ```

 The instruction was generated using some language model (sometimes GPT by OpenAI, sometimes Falcon, sometimes Llama) based on the output.
 The output comes from several
 different sources described in the [source](https://github.com/marimeireles/scifi-corpus/new/master?readme#sources) section.
 The ouput is capped in 500chars.
+The current dataset contains about 3GB of data.

 You will notice that's the exact format the current (2023) LLM models are using for fine-tuning.
 This is the main purpose of this data set.
 However, you're free to modify
 the data as you wish and change its formatting.